gavinkaivida/CompSciWebsite/README.md

+# You've been hacked
-> A man who thinks all the time, has nothing to think about except thought
+> A man who thinks all the time, has nothing to think about except thought <
 ![Said by this man](https://i0.wp.com/www.thebarbell.com/wp-content/uploads/2022/07/Chris-Bumstead-diet.png?fit=652%2C519&ssl=1)
+---
+poop
+: shit
+:joy:
+ I like ~~minors~~ miners